MartenPostma/WSD-gold-standards-analysis/README.md

 # WSD gold standards analysis

-This module provides an [IPython Notebook](http://ipython.org/notebook.html) to analyze existing manually annotated gold standards used to evaluate Word Sense Disambiguation.
+This module provides an [IPython Notebook](http://ipython.org/notebook.html) to analyze existing manually annotated gold standards (annotated with wordnet sense keys, which is why sem2010-aw is not in here) used to evaluate Word Sense Disambiguation.

 ## INSTALL